PremiumChampion/CustomEvents/README.md

 ## Installation

-Copy file [file](./Custom_Events.ts) into the src folder of your project and import the class Custom_Events
+Copy  this [file](./Custom_Events.ts) into the src folder of your project and import the class Custom_Events

 ```typescript
 import { Custom_Events } from "./PathToFile/Custom_Events";